brunodea/general-cfgs/README.md

 ## Notes

-* Some files in this repo (e.g., .vimrc) should be just a soft link to the ones in use.
+* The files being used should point to the ones in this repo (e.g., via soft link).